yiting-tom/HW_OOSE/HW6/README.md

 ---

 ## services package
-This package provides all relationship operations for models.
+This package provides all related operations for models.
+All service classes' methods must be implemented by `public synchronized static` decorators.
+Here the `synchronized` is provided from Java, and it's used to ensure only one thread could access at the same time in a multi-threading situation.

 ### services.AdminService class
 This class provides all operations to admins and courses.